andmcgregor/dashing-map/README.md

 ## Installation

-Copy the following files into a directory named `map` within the `widgets` directory of your Dashing app.

-Or type `dashing install 6386263` from your project directory.
+Type `dashing install 6386263` while in your project directory.

 Add the following line of code to your layout.erb file: